davidcalikes/Marvelous-Matching/docs/README.md

     * The pupils of St Mary's Special School.

-        For obvious reasons I cannot record the names or images of any of the pupils who enjoyed manually testing Marvelous Matching, but they all belong here nonetheless and have my greatest thanks.
+        For obvious reasons I cannot record the names or images of any of the pupils who enjoyed manually testing Marvelous Matching, but they all belong here nonetheless and have my sincerest thanks.

     * Mr Declan McCoy: Vice Principal, St Mary's Special School.